 Coffee has over 1000 compounds in it.
 Many of these compounds are protective against cancer.
-Two diterpenes in coffee are known to produce effects felt to be anticarcinogenic.
+Two diterpenes in coffee produce effects felt to be anticarcinogenic.
 Coffee's polyphenols also show anticarcinogenic activity.
 DNA methylation is felt to be an early step in cancer production, and is inhibited by caffeic acid in coffee.
 Multiple other compounds found in coffee have also been studied and found protective.

-The study showed a reduction in cancer for those who drank coffee compared to non-coffee drinkers.
-Furthermore it showed that the more coffee you drink the lower your cancer risk.
+The study showed a reduction in cancer for those who drank coffee, compared to non-coffee drinkers.
+Furthermore it showed that the more coffee you drink, the lower your cancer risk.

 They also broke the study down into different individual cancers.
 The individual cancers that coffee helped prevent were pancreatic, colorectal, breast, endometrial, liver, prostate, male bladder, leukemia, esophageal, oral and pharyngeal.
 It had no effect on stomach, lung, kidney, ovarian or non-melanoma skin cancers.

-You need to be careful with some of coffee's side effects though.
+You need to be careful with some of coffee's side effects, though.
 Too much over too short a time can lead to a short period of heart beat irregularity.
 For some people, drinking it too late in the day will keep them awake.
-And it does cause a short lived increase in blood pressure shortly after it is drunk.
-But in the long run coffee will add to the potassium that will bring down your resting blood pressure.
+And it does cause a short lived increase in blood pressure, shortly after it is drunk.
+But in the long run, coffee will add to the potassium that will bring down your resting blood pressure.
 And there is the added bonus of less chance of cancer.

 To find other tables showing the amount of potassium in various foods, look in the “Links To Food Potassium Tables” tab at the top of the page.